 He and his wife decided to move across the globe to this small village, poised between beautiful white sandy beaches, that stretch for miles, and deep karri forests.
 Here, in the clean, crisp air Jon immersed himself in study and writing.

-Although Jon’s research, during the years spent buried in scientific papers, led him to the realization of the futility of dieting, the real message that emerges is that, in order to lose weight one must first address whatever it is that is holding one back from leading a joyful and rewarding, healthy life.
+Although Jon’s research, during the years spent buried in scientific papers, led him to the realization of the futility of dieting, the real message that emerges in the Gabriel Method is that, in order to lose weight, one must first address whatever it is that is holding one back from leading a joyful and rewarding, healthy life.